To Live a Decent Life

 An alliance between neighbours

-Around the same time I found an old photo of me as a baby in a pram looking out over the docks in East London.
-This was Canning Town in the sixties: I grew up in a Dockland Settlement where my dad was the vicar.
+Around the same time I found an old photograph of me as a baby.
+I was sitting in a pram looking out over the docks in East London.
+This was Canning Town in the sixties.
+I grew up in a Dockland Settlement where my dad was the vicar.

 Today, unpredictable earnings have become a familiar feature of our economy.
-That plea from the young father shows how hard it still is to support a family on contract work.
-Seeing his message brought to mind an event that took place not far from where my pram was parked overlooking the docks, over 120 years before.
+That plea from the young father shows how hard it still is to support a family if your work is unstable.
+Seeing his message brought to mind an event that took place not far from where I grew up, over 120 years before.

 The strike began after a dispute between the dock workers and the East and West India Docks Company over a decrease in a bonus payment, known as ‘plus’ money.
 The strikers, led by Ben Tillett and John Burns, demanded an increase in pay, the abolition of the contract and ‘plus’ systems, and that men should be hired for at least four hours a day.